bcahn7/STAT545-hw-Kozik-Pavel/hw02/hw2.md

 ![](hw2_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-15-1.png)

-Before moving on let's ask what across continents seems to the the most frequent life expectency.
+Before moving on let's ask what across continents seems to the the most frequent life expectancy.
 This can be accomplished through the *hist* function.

 ``` r
 hist(gapminder2007$lifeExp)